-- 11.16 The Parties may enter into a tax treatment agreement which comes into effect on the later of the Effective Date and the effective date of the tax treatment agreement as set out in the tax treatment agreement. - 11.17 Canada will recommend to the Parliament of Canada that the tax treatment agreement be given effect and force of law by Implementing Legislation.
+- 11.16 The Parties may enter into a tax treatment agreement which comes into effect on the Effective Date. - 11.17 Canada will recommend to the Parliament of Canada that the tax treatment agreement be given effect and force of law by Implementing Legislation.